woksin/cbs/Source/Reporting/readme.md

 ## Running the application

-The Volunteer Reporting application consists of the following:
+The Reporting application consists of the following:
 - MongoDB storage
 - A .NET Core backend
 - A Node.js/Angular.js frontend